Thyroid Blood Tests by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 What can cause hyperthyroidism?

-Hyperthyroidism may be caused by autoimmune conditions such as Graves’ disease, thyroid nodules, or inflammation of the thyroid gland.
+Hyperthyroidism may be caused by autoimmune conditions such as Graves’ disease, thyroid nodules, or thyroid gland inflammation.

 Can diet influence thyroid health?